 Best Gluten Free Flour For Bread (Yeasted):

-My all-time favorite gluten free flour for bread, especially shaped bread, and rolls, is Authentic Foods Steve's Gluten Free Bread Blend.
+My all-time favorite gluten-free bread flour, especially for shaped bread and rolls, is Authentic Foods Steve’s Gluten Free Bread Blend.
 You can braid it, as I do in my Gluten Free Challah recipe, or roll it as in my Gluten Free Cinnamon Rolls recipe.
 This flour is life-changing!

 My second favorite is Cup4Cup.
-Note to my dairy-free readers because Cup4Cup does have milk powder in the mix.
+Note to my dairy-free readers: Cup4Cup has milk powder in the mix.
 Cup4Cup makes gluten-free flour blends without milk powder, including whole grain.
 I used their whole-grain blend (green bag) to make these Gluten Free Yeast Rolls.
 They almost taste like wheat!

 Jules GF Flour Blend is also delicious.
-It is a little starchy than the other blends I list, but the bread turns out nicely.
+It is a little starchy compared to the other blends I list, but the bread turns out nicely.
 I used Jules flour to make this Gluten Free Sourdough Bread loaf.

 I have a great Gluten Free Bread Troubleshooting Guide for even more gluten free bread baking tips.